tlopesx/Printsy/Cart/readme.md

 #### Components
 - **PendingCartItem**: Represents an object with the necessary info to create a cart item.
 - **CartQueue**: Manages the queue of `PendingCartItem` objects.
 There is a single queue for each imageId, ensuring that pending cart items for a single image are processed one by one.
-Once a pending cart item is added to the database, a cleanup task is created to manage its deletion at cart expiration.
+Once a pending cart item is processed, the Cart and Product entries are added to the database, and a cleanup task is created to manage deletion at cart expiration.
-- **CleanUpService**: Manages the cleanup of expired cart items.
+- **CleanUpService**: Manages the cleanup of expired cart items in case a node fails.
 - **CartQueueService**: Handles the management and processing of tasks within the queue.

-- **TaskSchedulerService**: Schedules tasks for future execution and manages their lifecycle.
+- **TaskSchedulerService**: Schedules deletion tasks for future execution and manages their lifecycle.
 - **QueueManager**: A unified interface for interacting with the task queue.
+If the queue is moved to a separate service, implementation would be replaced accordingly.

 #### How it Works
 1. **Enqueue Operation**: Tasks are added to the queue using the `enqueue` method, which ensures that tasks are added in a thread-safe manner.